Peter Sculthorpe: Early life

 Sculthorpe was born and raised in Launceston, Tasmania.
 His mother, Edna, was passionate about English literature and was the first woman to hold a driver's licence in Tasmania; his father, Joshua, loved fishing and nature.
 He was educated at the Launceston Church Grammar School.

 He began writing music at the age of seven or eight, after having his first piano lesson, continuing in secret when his piano teacher punished him for this activity.
-By the age of 14, he had decided to make a career of music, despite many (especially his father) encouraging him to enter different fields, because he felt the music he wrote was the only thing that was his own.
+By the age of 14, he had decided to make a career of music, despite many (especially his father) encouraging him to enter different fields, because young Sculthorpe felt the music he wrote was the only thing that was his own.
 In his early teens he attempted to learn composition through studying Ernst Krenek's Studies in Counterpoint – "a pretty dreadful book" as he later described it.
 He studied at the Melbourne Conservatorium of Music from 1946 to 1950, then returned to Tasmania.
-Unable to make any money as a composer, he went into business, running a hunting, shooting and fishing store in Launceston (Sculthorpe's) with his brother Roger.

 His Piano Sonatina was performed at the ISCM Festival in Baden-Baden in 1955 (the piece had been rejected for an ABC competition because it was "too modern").

 He won a scholarship to study at Wadham College, Oxford, studying under Egon Wellesz.
 Through Wellesz he met Wilfrid Mellers, whose wide literary interests included many Australian writers, and who recommended Sculthorpe read D. H. Lawrence's Kangaroo.
 This led directly to the composition of Irkanda II (String Quartet No. 5).
 His song-cycle Sun, based on three Lawrence poems, was dedicated to Mellers.
 These works were later withdrawn, but Lawrence's words returned in a revised version of Irkanda IV and in The Fifth Continent.
 He left Wadham before completing his doctorate because his father was gravely ill.
 He wrote his first mature composition, Irkanda IV, in his father's memory.

 Shortly afterwards, he made the acquaintance of the painter Russell Drysdale, who had recently lost his son to suicide, and the pair shared a working holiday in a house on the Tamar River.
 Not long after this, Drysdale's wife Bonnie, who had introduced him to Sculthorpe, also took her own life.
 His String Quartet No. 6 was dedicated to Bonnie Drysdale's memory.
 His Piano Sonata (later withdrawn and re-released under the title Callabonna) was dedicated to Russell Drysdale, who used Lake Callabonna in South Australia as the backdrop to some of his paintings.